TaleSpire-Modding/TaleSpire-IconsPlugin/README.md

 ## Change Log

+1.4.0: Corrected compatibility after TS update

+1.3.1: Corrected ThunderStore dependencies (no plugin change)

+1.3.0: Uses FileAccessPlugin so that icons do not need to be moved to the TaleSpire_CustomData folder anymore

-1.2.3: Trying to get Thuderstore to display preview correctly 1.2.2: Trying to get Thuderstore to display preview correctly 1.2.1: Trying to get Thuderstore to display preview correctly 1.2.0: Added access to icons from radial menu using the Info main menu option and then the icons sub-menu option 1.2.0: Keyboard access uses full size line menu for icon selection.
-Radial menu uses radial sub-menu 1.1.0: Icons now scale with creature size
+1.2.3: Trying to get Thuderstore to display preview correctly

+1.2.2: Trying to get Thuderstore to display preview correctly

+1.2.1: Trying to get Thuderstore to display preview correctly

+1.2.0: Added access to icons from radial menu using the Info main menu option and then the icons sub-menu option

+1.2.0: Keyboard access uses full size line menu for icon selection.
+Radial menu uses radial sub-menu

+1.1.0: Icons now scale with creature size

-1.0.3: Fixed issue with moving the icons to a sub-folder 1.0.2: Plugin now appears on the TaleSpire main page 1.0.2: Moved icons to sub-folder to not conflict with Radial Menu icons 1.0.1: Fixed dependency requirement
+1.0.3: Fixed issue with moving the icons to a sub-folder

+1.0.2: Plugin now appears on the TaleSpire main page

+1.0.2: Moved icons to sub-folder to not conflict with Radial Menu icons

+1.0.1: Fixed dependency requirement

 1.0.0: Initial release

 ## Install

 Install using R2ModMan or similar.
-To install the accompanying icons, move the TaleSpire_CustomData folder (including all sub-folder) to your TaleSpire game directory.
-If the folder already exists, merge the contents.

 ## Usage

-Press the shortcut key to activate the Ioncs menu (Left CTRL + I by default but can be changed in R2ModMan).
-This brings up the Icons menu in the middle of the screen.
+Press the shortcut key to activate the Ioncs menu (Left CTRL + I by default but can be changed in R2ModMan) or use Info | Icons Radial
+Menu selection.
+This brings up the Icons menu in the middle of the screen or as a circle if using the Radial UI.
 Click an icon to toggle it.
 If that icon is not already present on the base, it will be added.
 If the icon was already present on the base, it will be removed.

 ### Automatic Rotation